From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 \subsection{Turing Undecidability}

-We now change the perspective and ask whether there is a general-purpose algorithmic procedure for deciding whether a binary-valued function class has finite VC-dimension.
-We begin by describing what such a hypothetical algorithm should do: It would take as input the code of an arbitrary computable binary-valued function class $\mathcal{G}$.
-It should output $0$ if $\VC(\mathcal{G})$ is infinite and $1$ if $\VC(\mathcal{G})$ is finite.
-Note that such an algorithm would decide finiteness of the VC-dimension ``only'' for computable function classes since it is exactly the computability which allows us to provide their code as input.
+We now change the perspective and ask whether there is a general-purpose algorithmic procedure for deciding whether a binary-valued function class is simple, here understood as finite, or has high complexity.
+We begin by describing what such a hypothetical algorithm should do: It would take as input the code of a computable binary-valued function class $\mathcal{G}$, coming from a uniformly computable family of such classes.
+It should output $0$ if $\mathcal{G}$ shatters an infinite set and $1$ if $\mathcal{G}$ is finite.
+Note that such an algorithm would work ``only'' for computable function classes since it is exactly the computability which allows us to provide their code as input.
+As such, the notion of a computable function class introduced in Definition \ref{DffComputableFunctionClass} is crucial, since it allows us to identify such a class with a computable function, whose code can then be fed as input to an algorithm.

 We show that such an algorithm does not exist by reduction to the halting problem.
-The ``encoding'' of the halting problem into the finiteness of the VC-dimension of a function class is achieved by the following construction.
+The ``encoding'' of the halting problem into the finiteness versus high complexity of a function class is achieved by the following construction.